-The fair value of the positions in the external investment pools (Local Government Investment Pool, State Non-Arbitrage Pool and VML/VACo Virginia Investment Pool) is the same as the value of the pool shares.
+The fair value of the positions in the external investment pools (Local Government Investment Pool, State Non-Arbitrage Pool is the same as the value of the pool shares.
 As LGIP and SNAP are not SEC registered, regulatory oversight of the pools rest with the Virginia State Treasury.
-LGIP and SNAP are amortized cost basis portfolios under the provisions of GASB Statement No. 79.
+LGIP and SNAP are amortized cost basis portfolios.
 There are no withdrawal limitations or restrictions imposed on participants in LGIP and SNAP.
 The VML/VACo Virginia Investment Pool has a limit of two withdrawals per month.

-Notes to the Financial Statements At June 30, 2019 and 2018 (Continued)
+Notes to the Financial Statements At June 30, 2020 and 2019 (Continued)